jucian0/posts/building-forms-in-reactjs.md

 ## Forms with controlled input

-Forms with controlled inputs are the most common example including in libraries.
-In this approach in every time that the input value is changed the component is rendered again, we save the input value in a specific state:
+Forms with controlled inputs are the most common example included in libraries.
+In this approach, every time that the input value is changed the component is rendered again, so we save the input value in a specific state:

 ```jsx
 function Input() {